 You might like...

-This clump-forming perennial has a strong garlic smell, earning it its American common name of Society garlic.
-The smell comes from the crushed leaves or flower stems making it unsuitable for a cut flower.
-Apart from the garlic smell, the plant is worth growing for its beautiful flowers large heads of lavender blooms on tall stems from mid-summer to early autumn.
-In frost prone areas, grow in the greenhouse or in pots which can be moved to a frost free place in the winter.
+Tulbaghia violacea is a clump-forming perennial with a strong garlic smell, earning it its American common name of Society garlic.
+The smell comes from the crushed leaves or flower stems, making it unsuitable for use as a cut flower.
+However, apart from the garlic smell, the plant is worth growing for its beautiful large heads of lavender blooms held on tall stems from mid-summer to early autumn.

 Plant type: Tender perennial

 Hardiness: Half hardy